william-liebenberg/ng-hackday2019/README.md

 Some attendees felt like the would love to share their apps.

-ATTENDEES: If you haven't shared your app yet and would like to, please email me at <a href="mailto:williamliebenberg@ssw.com.au?subject=Angular%20Hack%20Day%20June%202019%20-%20Submit%20my%20app">williamliebenberg@ssw.com.au</a>
- with a link to your code.
+ATTENDEES: If you haven't shared your app yet and would like to, please email me at [williamliebenberg@ssw.com.au](mailto:williamliebenberg@ssw.com.au?subject=Angular%20Hack%20Day%20June%202019%20-%20Submit%20my%20app) with a link to your code.

 ### Mitesh Patel